Günther Rall: With the German Air Force

-On 22 November 1973, Rall in his role Inspector of the Air Force gave Jagdgeschwader 74 (JG 74—74th Fighter Wing) the honorary name "Mölders".
+On 22 November 1973, Rall in his role as Inspector of the Air Force gave Jagdgeschwader 74 (JG 74—74th Fighter Wing) the honorary name "Mölders".
 Werner Mölders was a former Luftwaffe fighter pilot and leader during the Spanish Civil War and World War II who had died in a flying accident on 22 November 1941.
-In his commemorating speech, Rall emphasized on Mölders military virtues and achievements.
-In 1998, on the occasion of the 61st anniversary of the bombing of the Spanish town of Guernica during the Spanish Civil War, the German Parliament decided that members of the Condor Legion, such as Mölders, should "no longer be honored".
+In his commemoration speech, Rall emphasized Mölders' military virtues and achievements.
+In 1998, on the 61st anniversary of the bombing of the Spanish town of Guernica during the Spanish Civil War, the German Parliament decided members of the Condor Legion such as Mölders should "no longer be honored".
 In 2005, the Federal Ministry of Defence decided to remove the name "Mölders" from JG 74.
-The decision was confirmed on 11 March 2005 by the Federal Minister of Defence Peter Struck.
+The decision was confirmed on 11 March 2005 by the Federal Minister of Defense Peter Struck.

-Rall then served as a military attaché with NATO from 1 April 1974 to 13 October 1975.
+Rall served as a military attaché with NATO from 1 April 1974 to 13 October 1975.
 Rall's forced retirement in 1975 was as a result of a controversial visit to apartheid-governed South Africa.
 Rall received a request from a German journalist, and former Bundesluftwaffe pilot, to attend a veterans meeting there.
 When news of the general's ill-advised visit to Cape Town broke, German weekly magazine Stern claimed Rall held high-level meetings with South African officials and emphasized the personal nature of the trip.

 Despite its policy of apartheid, South Africa was seen as strategically important to NATO and the South Africans exploited Rall's visit.
 The political embarrassment, following a concerted press campaign, encouraged Federal Minister of Defense Georg Leber to retire Rall in October 1975.
 Rall subsequently resigned as military attaché to NATO.
-According to the German news magazine Der Spiegel, Leber had stated that he had not known of Rall's planned visit to South Africa.
-However, the South African ambassador in West Germany, Donald Bell Sole, had informed Leber six months prior to the visit of Rall's travel plans.
+According to the German news magazine Der Spiegel, Leber had stated he had not known of Rall's planned visit to South Africa.
+However, the South African ambassador in West Germany, Donald Bell Sole, had informed Leber six months before the visit about Rall's travel plans.
 Sole had informed the South African government of the conversation between him and Leber in a letter dated 4 April 1974.
 When Der Spiegel published a copy of this letter in October 1974, the South African government was forced to recall Sole from West Germany.